 Some people have prepared their whole life for an event like the current lockdown.
 Living in splendid isolation at home, watching their money grow and living off basic rations.
 This lifestyle has played straight into the arms of FI/RE enthusiasts.
 Yet for me it isn’t right.

 Staying at home, not spending much money and watching the ravenous hordes scratching at the door to get out and spend all their money should be satisfying, but for me at least, it is not.
-There is something yanking on the pleasant harp strings of bliss.

 Maybe it’s that we are still working full time in a distraction filled environment, typing away for most hours of the day, trying to clear the decks as the hours all blend together.
 Or maybe it’s because almost 7 weeks have passed and that is more than long enough to form new negative habits we have adopted to help us deal with the above.